Prairie Piping Amateur Invitational Event

 In solo competition, he was twice invited to the Livingston Invitational, is an eight-time Alberta Provincial Champion, and earned numerous prizes on the British Columbia circuit.
 He is also widely respected as a piping educator, having taught hundreds of students and instructed at both Piping Hot Summer Drummer and Sound Advice.
 Beyond the competition platform, he has appeared with the Calgary Philharmonic Orchestra and Calgary Opera, where he currently serves as Director of Marketing and Communications.

-Audience Ballot: Audience members will each have one ballot to vote for the “Crowd Favourite,” and piper with the most votes will receive a special prize donated by Reelpipes.com
+Audience Ballot: Audience members will each have one ballot to vote for the “Crowd Favourite” and the piper with the most votes will receive a special prize donated by Lee & Sons Bagpipes via Bagpipemusic.com

 Past Winners - Pro